-The characteristic beauty of the Indian neck-' laces seems to me to consist in masterly design and the clever use of enamels; the stones used are generally of poor quality and badly cut.
+The characteristic beauty of the Indian necklaces seems to me to consist in masterly design and the clever use of enamels; the stones used are generally of poor quality and badly cut.
 I think that the most beautiful composite necklaces must be looked for among those from India, but the most beautiful consisting of gold only will be found among the ancient Greek.

 With the advent of the Renaissance in Europe we find that the general style of necklaces changes, as indeed did most art styles.
 In the sixteenth century of Italian work we find fine gold work elaborately designed and set with jewels and enamels.
-Decorated bosses are held together by series of small chains, or by short lengths of ornamental chain set w jewels and pearls.
-The bosses are frequer made in open work, and the enamel in macases is badly chipped off.
-Enamel sti better on gold than it does on silver, but i unfortunately always liable to chip off in eit case with the slightest encouragement.
+Decorated bosses are held together by series of small chains, or by short lengths of ornamental chain set with jewels and pearls.
+The bosses are frequently made in open work, and the enamel in many cases is badly chipped off.
+Enamel sticks better on gold than it does on silver, but it is unfortunately always liable to chip off in either case with the slightest encouragement.

-The jeweller's work on most of the Fre necklaces of the sixteenth century is, in main, about the same type as is found in Ita and Spanish work.
-There are small or mental bosses of gold, often open work, amelled in red, blue, and white chiefly, and with diamonds, garnets, and pendant pear Diamonds came into more general use dur the sixteenth century in Europe, but they we still badly cut, and by the end of the serteenth century they were in full favour. (dinal Mazarin, by his love for these sto largely influenced the improvement of t cutting during the seventeenth century.
+The jeweller's work on most of the French necklaces of the sixteenth century is, in the main, about the same type as is found in Italian and Spanish work.
+There are small ornamental bosses of gold, often open work, enamelled in red, blue, and white chiefly, and set with diamonds, garnets, and pendant pearls.
+Diamonds came into more general use during the sixteenth century in Europe, but they were still badly cut, and by the end of the seventeenth century they were in full favour.
+Cardinal Mazarin, by his love for these stones, largely influenced the improvement of their cutting during the seventeenth century.

-The unlucky Marie Antoinette suffered m distress and also much odium because c dastardly scheme concerning a diamond n lace which was carried through by Jeanna Luz, Countess de la Motte, with the inno connivance of the Cardinal de Rohan. necklace in question belonged to the Fre iewellers Boehm and Bassenge, and it was valued at about £,00,000 of our money.
-The Cardinal, who at the moment was not on friendly terms with the Queen, was induced by Mme. de la Motte to believe that her Maiesty would make the quarrel up if his Eminence would help her to acquire the necklace secretly and pay for it by instalments.
-Mme. de la Motte arranged a supposed meeting under the cover of darkness between the Cardinal and the Queen, but really the Queen was personated by another lady, Mlle.
-Reteaux de Villette.
+The unlucky Marie Antoinette suffered much distress and also much odium because of a dastardly scheme concerning a diamond necklace which was carried through by Jeanne de Luz, Countess de la Motte, with the innocent connivance of the Cardinal de Rohan.
+The necklace in question belonged to the French jewellers Boehm and Bassenge, and it was valued at about £90,000 of our money.
+The Cardinal, who at the moment was not on friendly terms with the Queen, was induced by Mme. de la Motte to believe that her Majesty would make the quarrel up if his Eminence would help her to acquire the necklace secretly and pay for it by instalments.
+Mme. de la Motte arranged a supposed meeting under the cover of darkness between the Cardinal and the Queen, but really the Queen was personated by another lady, Mlle, Reteaux de Villette.
 The Cardinal was completely taken in, and he persuaded the jewellers to give him the necklace for the Queen, and he gave it in his turn to Mme. de la Motte, who immediately sent it to England, where it was taken to pieces and the stones sold.